Olliter/Olliter_Manuals/OL-SD20A/README.md

 or every feature available on the software, it will cover the first steps to connect the SDR transceiver, receive and transmit.

-[\]{.underline}

-# Device overview
+## Device overview

 This chapter covers the input and output of the Olliter SDR transceiver to guide the user when interfacing with external devices.

-## Front panel
+### Front panel

 ![](./resources/images/3284ef3277303db02603912d273051ec195d35ad.png)

 1. Morse key input

 2. Headphones output

 3. Microphone input

 4. Connection LED

 5. Power button

 6. Adjustable legs

 7. Left speaker

 8. Standby LED

 9. Power-on LED

 10. Right speaker

-### Front panel LEDs
+#### Front panel LEDs

 The front panel offers four different LEDs, each LED have a different meaning

 ![](./resources/images/5288649ad2f90e07cfae2b4b325fb21509bb6626.png)

 1. Connection status: this LED is ON when OL-Master is communicating with the transceiver

 2. Transmission: this LED is ON when the device is transmitting

 3. Stand-by: this LED is ON when voltage is applied to the device

 4. Power-on: this LED is ON when the power button is pressed and stays on when the device is operating (even if not communicating with OL-Master)